Gravitational wave signature of proto-neutron star convection: I. MHD numerical simulations: Results

 \subsection{Amplitude scaling}

-Figure~\ref{f:h} shows the evolution of the rms amplitude of the GW signal $h_\text{rms}$ as a function of the PNS angular frequency for all the models of our database.
+We define the amplitude $h_{\rm rms}$ of the GW signal as the root mean square of the strain averaged over observation angles and time (the time average being performed only on the time interval where the system converged towards its equilibrium state).
+Figure~\ref{f:h} shows the evolution of $h_\text{rms}$ as a function of the PNS angular frequency for all the models of our database.
 The GW amplitude drops significantly between early (blue) and late (red) time models.
 This is a direct consequence of the decrease of the convective energy flux $\Phi_\text{o}$ with time (see Table~\ref{tab:A}).
 The second important feature is the steep increase of the rms amplitude for fast rotation rates by up to three orders of magnitudes as compared to the slow rotation regime.
 Differences between hydrodynamic (square) and dynamo (circle) models are visible but remain minor compared to the main trend with rotation frequency.
-Consistently with the description of representative models in Section~\ref{s:representative}, hydrodynamic models have systematically higher GW amplitudes than the magnetic models for $\Omega < \SI{e2}{Hz}$, and the situation reverses for fast rotating, strong field dynamos.
+Consistently with the description of representative models in Sect.~\ref{s:representative}, hydrodynamic models have systematically higher GW amplitudes than the magnetic models for $\Omega < \SI{e2}{Hz}$, and the situation reverses for fast rotating, strong field dynamos.
 Note that this does not apply to late time models with pseudo-vacuum boundary conditions (white circles), which do not display the transition to a strong field dynamo solution and which remain closer to the hydrodynamics cases (red squares) and below the models with perfect-conductor boundary conditions (red circles).
 Overall, these results agree and reinforce the conclusions drawn from the typical cases illustrated in Fig.~\ref{f:spectrogram}.
 Moreover, Fig.~\ref{f:h} further suggests the existence of two distinct regimes, since the GW amplitude becomes independent of $\Omega$ for low rotation rates.
 As already observed in \citet{Raynaud2020}, these different regimes are controlled by the Rossby number defined by $Ro = u_\text{rms}/(\Omega d)$.
 This is indeed shown in Fig.~\ref{f:h_norm}, where all the models collapse on a master curve after rescaling the amplitudes as a function of the inverse Rossby number $1/Ro$.

 To do so, we derive the following scaling for the amplitude of the gravitational wave based on order of magnitude considerations (and neglecting any effects related to the magnetic field).
 The first step consists in expressing the density perturbation~$\varrho'$